top of page

 What actually matters: Your body is adapting to the triple-receptor mechanism.
 The goal in this phase is tolerance and consistency, not maximum fat loss.
 If you're keeping food down, hitting your protein target, and adjusting to the appetite changes — you're winning.

 The mistake people make here: Ramping the dose too fast because the scale isn't moving dramatically.
 We covered this in depth in the dosing guide — patience in weeks 1–4 pays dividends in weeks 5–16.
+Injection timing also matters in this phase — see best time of day to take Retatrutide for how timing affects side effect tolerance during the ramp.

 Weeks 5–9: The Working Phase